csctd/profile-website-goatedchef/README.md

 This template is designed for use in the URI CS TD SSP.

+## Design
+- menu on top that have all tools needed to go to another page
+- having a `table of contents` in my describe self page
+- using all h1's list to make text visable
+- having a `accessiblity button`

 ## Tips for Updating the Content of this site

 - sidebar variables are defined in `info-.yml`